-A person may apply for divorce together with other corollary relief, such as custody, child and spousal support.
+A person may apply for divorce together with other corollary relief, such as decision-making responsibility, child and spousal support and equalization.

 It is important to apply for divorce with the help of a lawyer, especially in cases of medium and long term marriages, where there are minor children, or where spouse(s) accumulated some assets during the marriage.
 There are some rules, conditions and time restrains that may be breached by an ignorant litigant which may have a great impact on the case, and which may not be easily rectifiable.